Radio 1 Madonna controversy: BBC rebuttal and aftermath

 The BBC was quick to refute allegations of ageism, and explained that songs were chosen on a case-by-case basis for inclusion on their weekly playlist.
 Their representative noted that Paul McCartney had two songs on the playlist, although critics pointed out that both of these tracks were collaborations with younger artists (McCartney featured on "Only One", with Kanye West, and "FourFiveSeconds", with Rihanna).
 The station further listed David Guetta, the Foo Fighters, and Sia as examples of older artists making their playlist.
 In an interview with The Daily Telegraph, Radio 1's controller Ben Cooper explained that the station has not banned Madonna, and that a group of twelve personnel aged 16–24 would meet on a regular basis to review the network's musical output, determining the relevant musical choice for their demographic.

 In an interview with the Daily Mirror, Mills defended the station's decision not to play the song.
 He stated, "[Radio 1 are] trying to get the average age of the listener down and, to be honest, most Madonna fans are in their 30s and 40s.
 I don't actually mind the new single, but do I think Radio 1 should play it?
 Probably not."
 According to the Official Charts Company, "Living for Love" moved towards the top-twenty of the UK Singles Chart with two days of available sales as reported in their mid-week chart report.
 It ultimately debuted at number 26 on the chart with sales of 17,936 copies, becoming Madonna's 71st top-forty single, extending her record as the female artist with the most top-forty UK singles.
+Madonna would continue to debut songs on the chart, including "Medellín" at 87 in 2019, "Vulgar" with Sam Smith at 69 and "Popular" at 10 in 2023.
+The latter became Madonna's highest-peaking single in the UK since "Celebration" reached number three in 2009 and her 64th top-ten hit across four non-consecutive decades.
+This extended Madonna's record for the female artist with the most top-ten songs on the chart.